 Uploading panoramic images with a CSV metadata file

-We currently support three formatted metadata types:
+We currently support four formatted metadata types:

 Note that you may not have data for all columns (if you are converting from another format), but we still expect to find following columns.
 Just leave the field empty (but include it) if you don't have a value for it.